 - Lost wages or earnings

 - Loss of earning capacity

 - Temporary or permanent disability

 - Physical and emotional pain and suffering

 - Punitive damages, designed to punish the drunk driver for wrongdoing, and to deter similar actions in the future

 After a serious accident caused by a drunk driver, the best way to hold that driver accountable is to file a claim with an experienced attorney by your side.
-Our Orange County auto acdident lawyers at Allen, Flatt, Ballidis & Leslie have more than four decades of experience.
-Our firm was officially founded in 1974.
+Our Orange County auto accident lawyers at Allen, Flatt, Ballidis & Leslie have been working to help the people of Orange County since 1974.
 We have a successful track record, recovering hundreds of millions of dollars in settlements and verdicts for our clients.
 We offer a free initial consultation with no time limits or restrictions, and we work on a contingency fee basis, meaning you pay us no fees until we win a recovery for you.
 Contact us at (949) 752-7474 if you have been hurt in a drunk driving accident.

 So, go on - call (888) 752-7474, or send over our free case

 review form, even if you're not sure.
 We're here to help.